premchander-revature/interviewquestions/Interview Ques/Hibernate.md

 ---

-2. What do you mean by session in Hibernate?
+2. What do you mean by session in Hibernate?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)